mqchen/taskhub/README.md

 PubSubHub - Send it tasks, watch as they happen.

+# Vocabulary

+- `action`: A category of tasks.
+Example of actions can be: "mail:send", "geo:geocode", "validate:email"
+- `task`: An instance of an `action`, like a job.
+- `event`: An event that updates the state of a task.
+See task lifecycle for complete event reference
+- `command`: Messages sent to the hub.
+Either "pub" or "sub"
+- `message`: Messages sent from the hub to the clients.

 # Task lifecycle

 - `init`: A client asks to start this event